DataDog/hiring-engineers/answers.md

 Edit the datadog.yaml file by uncommenting the "tags" line and add your chosen tag; i.e "localhost:alishaw"

-Screenshot 1: editing the datadog.yaml

 ![datadog.yaml](https://github.com/ali-shaw/hiring-engineers/blob/ali-shaw-se/images/assiging-tag-datadogyaml.png)

 1.3 Save your edits to the configuration file and confirm them in the Datadog GUI by selecting your host in `https://app.datadoghq.com/infrastructure/map`

-Screenshot 2: Host Map with new tag

 ![hostmap](https://github.com/ali-shaw/hiring-engineers/blob/ali-shaw-se/images/assigning-tag-HostMap.png)